nidium/Nidium/README_WINDOWS.md

 * import the appliance, and configure it as you like.
   (e.g. 4 processors, 4G, 20G extra disk)
 * start it up
-* do your thing: windows updates, users&passwords, networkconfig, keyboard settings, ..
+* do your thing: disable defragmentation for ssd, windows updates, users&passwords, networkconfig, keyboard settings, ..
 * log in as your user

 # Rights